 Here’s the step-by-step process for canning produce using a water bath.
 Follow the steps precisely!

-- Get ready: Have your supplies and produce on hand.
-Ensure all canning jars are clean by washing in hot, soapy water, rinse, and air dry.
-Your dishwasher also works for this step!
-Make sure all jars, lids, and bands fit.
+In advance: Have your supplies and produce on hand.
+All jars, lids, and bands should be clean, either washed in a dishwasher or washed in hot water with soap.
+Make sure your bands fit.
 Also, there shouldn’t be any nicks or cracks on the rim of the jars or the jar itself.
+Lids should be brand-new every time (as discussed above).

-- If you are hot-packing your product, then put the clean jars in a separate large pot, cover with water (fully immersed), and boil the water for 10 minutes.
-The lids on the market today do not need to be the seal to be heat-activated and they are new and clean.
-Make sure that the screw bands are either new or clean.
+- Your jars need to be hot prior to filling them with hot ingredients and placing them in a hot canner.
+Put the clean jars in a separate large pot (not the canner), cover with water (fully immersed), and boil the water for 10 minutes.
+Note: The bands and lids do not need to be heated.
+Lids on the market today no longer need the seal to be heat-activated if they are new and clean.

-- Separately, heat the water bath.
-Fill canner half way-full with water.
+- Separately, heat the water-bath canning pot.
+Fill half way-full with water.
 Turn on the heat and let the water simmer (180°F).
-Hang jar rack inside canning pot.
+If you have a jar rack, hang inside the canning pot.
 Keep the water simmering on your stovetop until Step 8, below, when you have filled each jar with the prepared food and put the jars immediately into the canner.

 - Remove and dry the jars.
 Then, while they’re still heated, fill the jars with the prepared recipe.
 Use a wide-mouth funnel, ladle the food into the jar.
 Leave a ¼- or ½-inch headspace at top.